 The major labels have plenty of money to throw around, so it's no big deal for them to snatch up any and every band out there that can demonstrate a shred of artistic potential.
-If a band is successful, the payoff is enormous; if not, they are held in permanent indenture.
+If a band is successful, the payoff is enormous; if not, they're held in permanent indenture.
 Either way, the decision to sign is relatively straightforward and painless for the labels, since it involves little risk for them.
 In its heyday, this system was foolproof.

 By contrast, the indie labels don't have unlimited resources at their disposal.
 Thus, they can't invest in unrealised potential; they invest in working bands.
 The decision to sign can be agonisingly difficult: who can really say that one band is intrinsically better than another, out of the tens of thousands of bands out there?
 In the end, local buzz and a history of touring make all the difference; from the perspective of the labels, this kind of proven track record conveniently signals a band's seriousness and competence.
 And in its heyday, this system was pretty effective as well.